 During the Vietnam War, a great deal of soldiers on boths sides died not from combat, but from insect carried diseases.

 Which was pretty standard for any war, up until WWII and the advent of antibiotics.
+And even then shortages were still common, especially in poorer countries.

 Russia's greatest defense is not its vast armies, but harsh cold Russian winter that has claimed thousands of lives of over the centuries to anyone who dares to invade Mother Russia.